muggy8/improbable/from-me-to-me/Ur78er4a.md

 "Um...
 I guess I was feeling kind of curious how things are doing at home so I'll come along."
 I answered hesitantly.

-"Sweet, then let's get this meal over with quickly so we can set off as soon as possiable."
+"Sweet, then let's get this meal over with quickly so we can set off as soon as possible."

 Immediately after saying that, Phanna quickly finished eating the rest of the strange food he always eats and went outside to dump the left overs into the roof pond.

 "Why are you so excited about this?"
 I asked after Phanna returned.

 "Hmm?
-I'm really close to finishing the microscope I've been working on and all that I'm missing now is a bit of Silicon and Iron.
+I'm really close to finishing the assembler I've been working on and all that I'm missing now is a bit of Silicon and Iron.
 Of course I'd be excited!"
 Phanna answered with a smile.

 ...